Cerebral palsy is a condition that affects muscle control and movement. It affects about one in every 400 children in the UK.

 Some people may have associated conditions; while others may not.
 These can include:

 In general, people with CP will have the same life expectancy as anyone else.
-CP itself is not progressive; the injury to the brain does not change.
-The effects may change over time for better or worse.
+The injury to the brain does not change.
+But symptoms may change over time.

 Last reviewed by Scope on: 25/06/2024